Neal Barnard, M.D., F.A.C.C.

 Hana Kahleova, M.D., Ph.D.

 Physicians Committee for Responsible Medicine

 Dr. Kahleova is director of clinical research for the Physicians Committee for Responsible Medicine.
 She is an endocrinologist with a doctorate in human physiology and pathophysiology.
 Her current research interests focus on dietary treatment of metabolic disease and type 2 diabetes.
 She conducted several clinical trials with a plant-based diet.
-The studies proved the power of a plant-based nutrition to improve oxidative stress and metabolic control in patients with type 2 diabetes.
+The studies proved the power of plant-based nutrition to improve oxidative stress and metabolic control in patients with type 2 diabetes.
 One of the studies showed that a plant-based diet reduces muscle fat more than a conventional hypocaloric diet in people with type 2 diabetes.
 This reduction in muscle fat was also associated with improvements in glucose metabolism and insulin sensitivity.
 Her research proved that eating a large breakfast and lunch is more beneficial than eating six smaller meals a day for patients with type 2 diabetes.
-She completed her postdoctoral research fellowship at Loma Linda University in California, analyzing data from more than 50,000 people, who were followed up for more than 7 years, on meal frequency and timing in relationship to body weight regulation.
+She completed her postdoctoral research fellowship at Loma Linda University in California, analyzing data from more than 50,000 people, who were followed for more than seven years, on meal frequency and timing in relationship to body weight regulation.

 Michelle McMacken, M.D.

 NYU School of Medicine